 Osteosarcoma.
 This is the most common primary bone cancer.
-It usually starts in bones of the arms or legs near where new bone is made.
-Most people who get this cancer are between 10 and 30 years of age.
-But it can occur at any age.
+It usually starts in arm or leg bones near where new bone is made.
+Most people who get this cancer are between ages 10 and 30.
+But it can happen at any age.
 It tends to be more common in males than in females.
-Most tumors occur near the knee, pelvis, or shoulder, but they can happen in any bone.
+Most tumors form near the knee, pelvis, or shoulder, but they can happen in any bone.

 Chondrosarcoma.
 This is the second most common primary bone cancer.
-This cancer most often is seen in older adults.
-It is equally common in men and women.
-The cancer develops in cartilage cells and is most common around the arm, leg, and hip bones.
-But it can occur in any bone.
+It's most often seen in older adults.
+It's equally common in men and women.
+The cancer starts in cartilage cells and is most common around the arm, leg, and hip bones.
+But it can happen in any bone.

 Ewing sarcoma.
 This cancer affects mainly children and teenagers.
-It is also referred to as Ewing tumor.
-Most of these tumors start in bone, but they can also occur in the soft tissues of the limbs, such as in muscles.
-Ewing sarcoma usually is found in the thigh bone, pelvis, or chest wall.
-But can occur in any bone.
+It's also called Ewing tumor.
+Most of these tumors start in bone, but they can also start in the soft tissues of the limbs, like muscles.
+Ewing sarcoma usually is found in the legs, arms, pelvis, or chest wall.
+But can start in any bone.

 Fibrosarcoma and malignant fibrous histiocytoma.
-These cancers are most commonly found in soft tissues such as ligaments, tendons, fat, and muscle around bone.
-But they can develop in bones.
+These cancers are most often found in soft tissues, such as ligaments, tendons, fat, and muscle around bone.
+They're rare in bones.
 They usually affect the legs, arms, or jaw.
-Older adults are most likely to get these types of cancers.
+Middle-aged adults are most likely to get these cancers.

 Giant cell tumors of bone.
-These tumors are almost always benign.
-But in rare cases they can be cancer.
-They are most often found around the knee or shoulder and sometimes other bones in young to middle-aged adults.
-They don't often spread to other sites, but tend to return after they are surgically removed.
+These tumors are almost always benign (not cancer).
+But, in rare cases, they can be cancer.
+They're most often found around the knee or shoulder and sometimes other bones in young to middle-aged adults.
+They don't often spread to other distant sites but tend to come back to the place they started.
+This can happen even after they are surgically removed.
 With each return, the chances of the cancer spreading to other parts of the body increases.
-There is also a soft tissue tumor called giant cell tumor.
-But this is not related to this bone tumor.
+There's also a soft tissue tumor called giant cell tumor.
+It's not related to this bone tumor.

 Chordoma.
-This type of tumor usually grows at the base of the skull or in the spine.
-Less often, it occurs in other parts of the spine.
-These tumors tend to grow slowly and seldom spread.
+This tumor usually grows at the base of the skull or in the bones of the spine.
+Less often, it starts in other parts of the spine.
+These tumors tend to grow slowly and rarely spread.
 But they often come back after surgery is done to remove them.
 Chordoma is most common in adults who are 30 years of age and older.
-It is about twice as common in men than in women.
+It's about twice as common in men than in women.

 Talk with your healthcare provider